isabelmonge/data-harvesting/README.md

 This setup is the same for all three approaches.
 In each of those, you would need an .env file with API keys in your root directory that follows a specific format and the following R packages installed.

-Create a .env file in the root directory with your Alpha Vantage API keys:
+To this end, you would create a text file and paste your keys, following the structure:
 ALPHA_VANTAGE_KEY_1=YOUR_KEY_1
 ALPHA_VANTAGE_KEY_2=YOUR_KEY_2

-Add more keys as needed
+You can add more keys if needed.
+For instance, if you used the main approach and wanted to download all the data in one go, 25 keys would be needed.
+Then, save the .env file in the root directory (this cloned repo).
+It should be literally called ".env".

+You could also do this in R:

+in R:
 ``` R # Create .env
 writeLines("ALPHA_VANTAGE_KEY_1=YOUR_KEY_1", ".env")
 ```

-Install required R packages:
+in R: install the required R packages:
 ``` R # Install packages
 install.packages(c("httr", "jsonlite", "dotenv", "rvest"))
 ```